Run private apps with Flycast

 Prerequisites

-In order to get started, you need to have the following:
+To get started, you need to do the following:

-If you want to interact with your Flycast apps from your computer, like an Ollama instance, you’ll need to jack into your private network with WireGuard.
-The link for how to do that is in the description.
+If you want to interact with your Flycast apps—like an Ollama instance—from your computer, you’ll need to jack into your private network with WireGuard.

 Steps